bunnysmains-bit/sand-devil/README.md

         Target IP address to query for whois information.
   -threads int
         Number of threads to create (default 100)
+   -url int
+        Scrape A specific url for the data and all records -zone int
+        Country code IP Blocks (e.g., 'vn', 'uk', 'es') To Be Zmapped
 ```

 #### Examples